 Active Cumbria believe the power of sport and activity to support people's physical and mental health has never been more important than it is right now.
-This is why the Foodbank network across Allerdale, Copeland and Barrow have agreed to step in and help distribute resource packs to some of the poorest families and those living with long term health conditions in those coastal areas.
+This is why the Foodbank network and hubs across Barrow, Allerdale and Copeland have agreed to step in and help distribute resource packs to some of the poorest families and those living with long term health conditions in those coastal areas.

-Active Cumbria, Cumbria Youth Alliance and Allerdales’ Together We team have teamed up to pull together physical activity packs to encourage people to stay active at home.
+In Allerdale we worked with Cumbria Youth Alliance and Together We team to pull together physical activity packs to encourage people to stay active at home.

-The physical activity packs will be distributed by the Foodbank network with District Nurses, Family Action, Cumbria Youth Alliance and Together We, the fitness and wellbeing centre providing practical support to show people how to use the content of the physical activity packs.
+The physical activity packs will be distributed by the Foodbank network, District Nurses, Family Action, Cumbria Youth Alliance and Together We, the fitness and wellbeing centre providing practical support to show people how to use the content of the physical activity packs.